intolerable/api-builder/README.md

 # api-builder

-Simple library for building JSON API wrappers in Haskell – define a `Builder`, add some types with `FromJSON` instances, an error type, and some routes, and you can easily use your API from Haskell code.
+Simple library for building API wrappers in Haskell – define a `Builder`, add some types with `Receivable` instances, an error type, and some routes, and you can easily use any API from Haskell code.
 Based on a `EitherT StateT StateT` monad transformer stack.

 ### Stack Overflow example